Seniors Connected Program

 The program will run from 2019-20 to 2023-24 (terminating 30 June 2024), with a total budget allocation of $10 million (GST exclusive) encompassing two activity streams: Nationally expand the existing phone support service delivered by Friends for Good (FriendLine); and expand the number of Village Hub projects across Australia.

-Friends for Good will increase the capacity of their existing telephone service FriendLine (1800 4 CHATS) offering older Australians an opportunity to call and have a free, anonymous, friendly chat with a volunteer over the phone.
+Friends for Good has increased the capacity of their telephone service FriendLine (1800 4 CHATS) offering older Australians an opportunity to call and have a free, anonymous, friendly chat with a volunteer over the phone.

-More information on FriendLine, including current FriendLine hours, can be found on the FriendLine website.
+More information on FriendLine can be found on the FriendLine website.

 FriendLine support comes on top of the Department of Health’s ‘Older Persons COVID-19 Support Line’ (1800 171 866) offering specific advice and counselling for senior Australians seeking assistance because of COVID-19.
 More information on Older Persons COVID-19 Support Line can be found on the Department of Health’s website.